iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 **Stable**

-Stable is called all nodes have been started.
+Stable is called after the entire tree has been started.
 The first time the node tree is loaded, there is a stable delay of 5 seconds.
 This is configurable as **stableDelay** in _dslink.json_.

 Nodes added to an already stable parent will have onStart and onStable called immediately.